icopy-site/awesome/docs/awesome/awesome-ada.md

 - [generic-ada-runtime](https://github.com/Componolit/ada-runtime) - A downsized Ada runtime which can be adapted to different platforms.
 - [bb-runtimes](https://github.com/AdaCore/bb-runtimes) - GNAT bare metal board support package (BSP).
 - [avr-ada](https://sourceforge.net/projects/avr-ada) - GNAT for 8-bit AVR microcontrollers.
+- [ada-runtime](https://github.com/Componolit/ada-runtime) - A downsized Ada runtime which can be adapted to different platforms.

 ## OS and Kernels
 - [marte-os](https://marte.unican.es/) - MaRTE OS is a Hard Real-Time Operating System for embedded applications that follows the Minimal Real-Time POSIX.13 subset.
 It provides an easy to use and controlled environment to develop Multi-Thread Real-Time applications.